 Important Dates

-• July 21: Internal deadline for complete application (student application and faculty recommendation letter)
+• July 30: Internal GT deadline for complete application submission

-September 9: Deadline for selected Scholars to complete data form and upload requested documents.
+• September 7: Deadline for selected Scholars to submit data form and required documents

-• Late October/Early November: Scholars mail handwritten "thank you" letters to donors
+• October 30: Scholars mail handwritten thank-you notes to donors